Embird Embroidery Software

 Freestanding Lace - Overlock outlines on top of the mesh net fill

 FSL designs are usually single-colored.
-In our example separate colors were used for fill and for border for the sake of clarity.
-In case of a single-color design, you would probably want to connect fill and border for continous sew-out.
-In such a case, place start and end points of the fill during the digitizing strategically so that you will be able to connect border with underlaying fill with connection hidden beneath the border.
+In our example, separate colors were used for the fill and the border for clarity.
+In the case of a single-color design, you would probably want to connect the fill and the border for continuous sew-out.
+In such a case, strategically place the start and end points of the fill during digitizing so that you will be able to connect the border with the underlying fill using a connection hidden beneath the border.

 Zig-Zag

-On above illustrations the lines inside of fill are single-run paths.
-However, the interior of FSL fill can be made also with satin stitches.
-To avoid manual digitizing of such a fill, we will convert single-run paths inside of previous net fill into satin paths.
+In the illustrations above, the lines inside the fill are single-run paths.
+However, the interior of an FSL fill can also be made with satin stitches.
+To avoid manually digitizing such a fill, we will convert the single-run paths inside the previous net fill into satin paths.

-Select the mesh object and use main menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements from Mesh .
-In this case conversion is applied to fill interior rather than edge contours.
-Result is number of outline objects and connection objects.
+Select the mesh object and use the main menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements from Mesh.
+In this case, the conversion is applied to the fill interior rather than the edge contours.
+The result is a number of outline objects and connection objects.

-Select all new objects and invoke the Parameters window .
-Select Outlines tab and switch outline mode to Satin .
-Adjust satin parameters like spacing (density), width , etc. Then generate stitches .
+Select all the new objects and invoke the Parameters window.
+Select the Outlines tab and switch the outline mode to Satin.
+Adjust satin parameters like spacing (density), width, etc. Then generate stitches.

 Freestanding Lace - Mesh fill (Net - Shapes), single layer